 Great Wall, China

-Most visitors to Beijing see one of three sections within a few hours of the capital.
-Choosing which one to visit is the first and most important decision, and the answer depends on whether you want crowds with preserved infrastructure, or a quieter experience with more authentic atmosphere.
+Most visitors to Beijing access one of three sections within a few hours of the capital.
+That choice is the first and most consequential decision of a Wall visit.

 Badaling

-Badaling, 75 kilometres northwest of Beijing, is the most visited section of the Great Wall in the world.
+Badaling, 75 kilometres northwest of Beijing, is the most visited single section of the Great Wall in the world.
 It is restored, paved, wheelchair-accessible in sections, and receives millions of visitors annually.
-On a summer weekend, the main rampart section is crowded enough that walking the wall means moving with the crowd rather than exploring independently.
-Cable cars and a chairlift are available.
-Souvenir shops line the approach.
+On a summer weekend, the main rampart section is crowded enough that movement is dictated by the crowd rather than personal choice.

-The case for Badaling: the preservation is exceptional, the views of the wall curving over the hills are the ones you recognise from photographs, and the infrastructure (toilets, food, parking, frequent bus connections from Beijing) is reliable.
-If you have limited time and one chance to stand on the Wall, Badaling delivers that experience efficiently.
+The case for Badaling: the preservation is exceptional, the views are the ones you recognise from photographs, and the infrastructure is reliable.
+If you have one day and one chance to stand on the Wall, Badaling delivers that experience efficiently.

 Mutianyu